Conspiracy

 The Cut

-Whose roots feed you while you curse their shade?
+Whose water keeps you alive while you curse their shade?